1. Home

 Model car spilling out of a jar of money

-Insurers can no longer charge loyal customers any more than a new customer for a like-for-like policy.
-This new insurance regulation came into force in January 2022.
+Insurers can no longer charge loyal customers more than new customers for a like-for-like policy.
+This change, introduced in January 2022, banned ‘price-walking’ and ‘loyalty premiums’ – where long-term customers were penalised with higher renewal prices.

-This might make you think your insurance price won't go up at your renewal.
-This is not be the case.
+You might assume this means your car insurance price won’t increase at renewal.
+But that’s not always the case.

 And lucky for you, that's something we're good at.